Through the River: Understanding the Benefit of Schedule-Free Methods for Language Model Training

 When $\beta$ is small, the weights $\{\alpha_t\}$ become stretched, overemphasizing early iterates and preventing \(\mathbf x_t\) from closely tracking the river, as shown in \cref{fig:weights_histogram}.
-This also explains \cref{obs:sf_river}, where applying EWA to $\bx_t$ offers no benefit: since $\bx_t$ is already a weighted average of $\by_t$, further averaging merely flattens the weights and weakens alignment with the river.
+This also explains \cref{obs:sf_river}, where we demonstrated that applying EWA to $\bx_t$ offers no benefit: since $\bx_t$ is already a weighted average of $\by_t$, further averaging merely flattens the weights and weakens alignment with the river.

 More fundamentally, $\beta$ plays a \emph{dual role}: it controls both the momentum update of $\by_t$ and the width of the averaging window for $\bx_t$.
 The optimal value for each may differ, and this mismatch can hinder performance.
-In large-batch training, a narrower window (i.e., larger $\beta$) is preferred, but this also slows $\by_t$ updates, as both $\beta c_{t+1}$ and $(1-\beta)$ in \eqref{eq:schefree_y} become vanishingly small when $t$ is large.
+In large-batch training, a narrower averaging window (i.e., larger $\beta$) is preferred to emphasize recent iterates.
+However, a large $\beta$ also slows the update of $\by_t$, as the $(1 - \beta)\Delta_t$ term in \eqref{eq:schefree_y} becomes small, reducing the influence of recent gradients.

 \paragraph{Our Refined SF Method.} We introduce an additional \emph{decoupling} parameter $C$ and redefine $c_t = 1/t$ in \eqref{eq:schefree} as